How to Get The Best WiFi Coverage

 • Device conflict.
 Some Bluetooth devices can interfere with the frequency of a WiFi network.
 For example, connecting a Playstation 4 controller via Bluetooth to a computer that only works on the 2.4 Ghz network can disconnect the computer from the WiFi network.

-To check on issues such as Signal to Noise, channel settings, and other statistics, use NetSpot to learn what the WiFi network is doing, and troubleshoot the WiFi issues you’re having.
+To check on issues such as Signal to interference (SIR), channel settings, and other statistics, use NetSpot to learn what the WiFi network is doing, and troubleshoot the WiFi issues you’re having.
 It can help narrow down where the problem is to help you fix what’s wrong.

-To boost our WiFi signal, we can use a WiFi extender, also known as a booster to expand the reach of our network.
+To effectively boost WiFi coverage, we can use WiFi extenders — also known as boosters — to expand the network’s reach.
+Usually, these devices come in two main types:

 • Repeaters.
 Repeaters work by taking the signal from the WiFi network, and passing it back and forth between the main WiFi router and the device.
 It’s like a post office that takes your message, forwards it onto your friend, and then takes their letter back and returns it to you.